-The Roadmap Reading Fund is open to applications for another year!
-There is one change from last year’s guidelines regarding international travel for writers–please see below for details.
+The Roadmap Reading Fund is open to applications for events taking place between April 1st 2018 and March 31st 2019!
+There is one change from last year’s guidelines regarding the number of events for which a writer can receive funding–please see below for details.

 The Association of English-language Publishers of Quebec (AELAQ) is accepting applications from eligible organizations to support readings by English-language writers who have been published by AELAQ members.